 The year-end fundraiser to keep Booklyn in Brooklyn is nearing its final days.
 Founded in 1999, the non-profit artists and bookmakers association has promoted, documented, and distributed artists’ books to the general public and educational institutions, dedicated to education through the exhibition and distribution of art books and prints.
 (For a thorough examination, read A.N.
-Devers’ piece about the nonprofit here, from the Fine Books & Collections Spring 2015 issue.)
+Devers’ piece about

 Perhaps you already kicked off the holiday season with an impressive Halloween yard display.
 Others of you may consider Thanksgiving the traditional start to a seemingly never-ending buffet of open houses and cocktail parties.
-With that in mind, I humbly submit a little literary hors d’oeuvre: the Fall 2017 edition of Kitchen Work, a new, print-only quarterly journal focusing on what and how we eat and drink.
+With that in mind, I humbly submit a little literary hors d’oeuvre: the Fall 2017 edition of Kitchen Work, a new, print-only

 In January, bookseller Bernard Rosenthal passed away in Oakland, California, at the age of 96.
 Fellow bookseller Ian Jackson recently wrote a biography on Rosenthal–read all about it at the Fine Books Blog.

 Left Bank Books is back, but without the brick and mortar setup.
 Erik DuRon and artist Jess Kuronen recently relaunched the Greenwich Village book hub as an online shop with a curated inventory of vintage, collectible and rare materials.
 Both worked briefly at the old Left Bank Books before it shuttered in 2016.
 They kindly answered a few questions